Get Involved

 Background

 Recent Michigan K-12 education budgets are giving greater priority to programs and services designed to address the added learning needs faced by many students.
 To this end, over the last six state budget cycles total funding to support “at-risk” students nearly doubled from $500 million to about $1 billion, including a massive $200 million increase in the Fiscal Year (FY)2024 School Aid budget.
 Another substantial increase is slated for the FY2025 budget currently under consideration by state lawmakers.
 State “at-risk” funding flows to districts on a per-student basis to use for extra educational support to aid students who are statistically more “at risk” of not completing high school.
-“At-risk” students include those that are low-income (qualify for free/reduced price lunch), English language learners, or meet other criteria.
+“At-risk” students include those that are low-income (qualify for free/reduced-price lunch), English language learners, or meet other criteria.

 With greater sums of state resources now flowing to those districts serving students with the greatest educational needs, it is not clear whether these resources will make it to the individual schools where those students are enrolled.
 That is because state school aid flows to districts, not the individual schools they operate.